ucsd-ml-arts/generative-text-ktantipa/README.md

 - trained models
 - training data (or link to training data). what is your corpus?

-The data that I fetched is from the slugscript website.
-Basically it contains scripts for most of the movies.
-The movie that I searched and used in this case is called “IT”.
-First, I attempted to use the beautiful soup to extract the script from the html.
-However, I believe that getting the script directly from the website and saving it as a text file would be an easier approach.
-The text file is saved in this github.

 ## Code

 Your code for generating your project: